jamesmccann-zz/jamesmccann.github.io/_posts/2014-11-27-bundling-npm-modules-through-webpack-and-rails-asset-pipeline.markdown

 simple, I decided to try and work with the bare minimum Rails and Webpack setup skip some of the additional work that Justin has described around implementing the Webpack dev server and using ES6 modules.

-Over the past few years using Gemified libraries has emerged and become the de facto solution for including JavaScript and CSS modules in a Rails application.
+Over the past few years using Gemified assets has and become the de facto solution for including JavaScript and CSS modules in a Rails application.
 This solution is simple and the usage is elegant from the perspective of the Rails developer, all you need to do is specify the